whprocter/RPr-Kang-2020/docs/report/preanalysis.md

 # Pre-Registration of Rpr - Reproduction of Kang et al 2020 Rapidly measuring spatial accessibility of COVID-19 healthcare resources: a case study of Illinois, USA

-Joseph Holler, Department of Geography, Middlebury College, Middlebury VT 05753 <br>
+Joseph Holler, Department of Geography, Middlebury College, Middlebury VT 05753
-Kufre Udoh, Department of Geography, Middlebury College, Middlebury VT 05753 <br>
-Derrick Burt, Department of Geography, Middlebury College, Middlebury VT 05753 <br>
+Derrick Burt, Department of Geography, Middlebury College, Middlebury VT 05753 Kufre Udoh, Department of Geography, Middlebury College, Middlebury VT 05753
-Drew An-Pham, Department of Geography, Middlebury College, Middlebury VT 05753 <br>
+Drew An-Pham, Department of Geography, Middlebury College, Middlebury VT 05753
-Students of GEOG 0323, Department of Geography, Middlebury College, Middlebury VT 05753 <br>
+Students of GEOG 0323, Department of Geography, Middlebury College, Middlebury VT 05753

 Version 1.0 | Created June 30, 2021 | Last Updated July 1, 2021 <br>

 ## Abstract

-Kang, Michels, Lyu, Wang, Agbodo, Freeman and Wang ([2020](https://doi.org/10.1186/s12942-020-00229-x)) published a report outlining a quick and reproducible methodogy that measures and visualizes the access that two different populations, COVID-19 patients and the population risk (defined as those over 50), have to two important resources, ICU beds and Ventilators.
+Kang, Michels, Lyu, Wang, Agbodo, Freeman and Wang ([2020](https://doi.org/10.1186/s12942-020-00229-x)) published a report outlining a quick and reproducible methodology to measure and visualize the access that two different populations, COVID-19 patients and the population risk (defined as those over 50), have to two important resources, ICU beds and Ventilators.
 To rapidly measure accessibility to Covid-19 healthcare resources, Kang et al. developed a methodology for [parallel implementation](https://www.omnisci.com/technical-glossary/parallel-computing#:~:text=Parallel%20computing%20refers%20to%20the,part%20of%20an%20overall%20algorithm.) of an Enhanced Two-Step Floating Catchment Area (E2FSCA) methodology.
 This method calculates the ratio between a service feature (in this scenario, hospital ICU beds or ventilators) and the population in its surrounding area, accounting for distance decay.
 Because this is a computationally intensive analysis that uses large street networks, the authors developed a parallel-E2FSCA (P-E2FSCA), which enables the simultaneous use of up to 4 processors while implementing the analysis.

-This reproduction study is motivated by three factors.
+This reproduction study is motivated by four factors.
 First, measuring the accessibility of COVID-19 healthcare resources may allow for a more accurate allocation of healthcare resources.
 Second, a fully reproducible publication can be more readily replicated in new geographic, temporal, and thematic contexts, and tested for uncertainty due to data constraints and subjective modeling decisions.
 Third, the CyberGISX platform is a new technology capable of making geographic research both more computationally efficient, interoperable, and accessible; establishing standards for conducting reproducible research in this context is a vital step towards realizing the potential benefits of CyberGIS.
+Fourth, the study is being used to teach methods of network analysis and health care accessibility analysis in a cyberinfrastructure environment to geography students.

-In this study, we attempt to identically reproduce the 2020 spatial accessibility measurements of Covid-19 healthcare resources for the city of Chicago using the Python Jupyter Notebooks in the University of Illinois Urbana-Champaign CyberGISX platform.
-We do not attempt to reproduce the 2020 spatial accessibility measurements of Covid-19 healthcare resources for the entire state of Chicago, nor do we attempt to reproduce the social vulnerability characteristic results of high and low accessibility areas.
+In this study, we attempt to identically reproduce the 2020 spatial accessibility measurements of COVID-19 healthcare resources for the city of Chicago using the Python Jupyter Notebooks in the University of Illinois Urbana-Champaign CyberGISX platform.
+We do not attempt to reproduce the 2020 spatial accessibility measurements of COVID-19 healthcare resources for the entire state of Illinois, nor do we attempt to reproduce the social vulnerability characteristic results of high and low accessibility areas.
 We will compare our reproduction results with the original results using a Spearman's Rho Correlation Coefficient.

 The replication study data and code will be made available in a GitHub repository to the greatest extent that licensing and file sizes permit.
 The reproduction will be performed entirely using the [CyberGISX platform](https://cybergisxhub.cigi.illinois.edu/) with Python (3.7.6) Jupyter Notebooks.
 The package specifications are outlined in the repository's procedure folder.
-The repository will be made public at [github.com/GIS4DEV/RP-Kang](https://github.com/GIS4DEV/RP-Kang).
+The repository will be made public at [github.com/HEGSRR/RPr-Kang-2020](https://github.com/HEGSRR/RPr-Kang-2020).

 Kang et al. 2020.
 Rapidly Measuring Spatial Accessibility of COVID-19 Healthcare Resources: A Case Study of Illinois, USA. *International Journal of Health Geographics* 19:36.
-DOI:[https://doi.org/10.1186/s12942-020-00229-x](https://doi.org/10.1186/s12942-020-00229-x).
+DOI:[10.1186/s12942-020-00229-x](https://doi.org/10.1186/s12942-020-00229-x).

 ### Keywords